-In the Summer term, we hold a Philosophy day for BMS Year 9 students, to which our Sixth Form Philosophy students make a considerable contribution.
-They are trained to lead groups of younger pupils in philosophical activities throughout the day, learning a great deal themselves in the process.
+In the summer term, we hold a Philosophy day for BMS Year 9 students, to which our Sixth Form Philosophy students make a considerable contribution.
+They are trained to lead groups of younger students in philosophical activities throughout the day, learning a great deal themselves in the process.

 A Level Curriculum

 - Moral philosophy

 - Theories of ethics including: Utilititarianism, Kantian Ethics and Virtue Ethics